hasnainmakada-99/Open-Source-With-Hasnain/README.md

 </a>

 ## 📝 License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT licence](https://github.com/hasnainmakada-99/Open-Source-With-Hasnain/blob/main/LICENCE).

 ## 💬 Get in touch